tiagodeluna/study-notes/AWS/README.md

 ### Making it Available

 After the RDS instance be available, you'll need to configure its default Security Group to enable access to the machines that will connect with it (modifying the *Inbound* rule).

+### Using a new Elastic Block Device

+- Create a new EBS volume: go to the menu Elastic Block Store -> Volumes and press the button *Create Volume*.
+- Attach it to an instance: Right-click on the volume and "Attach Volume".
+- Format and mount the new volume:
+    + Discover the real name on the kernel, typing command `sudo fdisk -l`.
+It'll be something like "/dev/xvdf".
+    + Format volume: `sudo mkfs -t ext3 <volume name>`
+    + Create a directory to mount the volume: `sudo mkdir /dev/ebs`
+    + Mount volume using `sudo mount <volume name> <directory>`. e.g. `sudo mount /dev/xvdf /dev/ebs/`
+    + Check if is listed within the available disks: `df -h`

 ## Useful Commands